-- Swimwear: And more swimwear.
+- Swimwear: Lots of swimwear.
 You basically don’t need any clothes except for PJ’s.

 - Towels and toiletries: For obvious reasons.

 - Ziplock bags / Sandwich bags: Whatever you call them, bring them.
 Your electronics will thank you later.
-The tiny grains of sand at Whitehaven beach have many benefits but they do cling to everything.
-When you visit, make sure to keep your cameras and phones in these ziplock bags whenever you aren’t using them.
+The tiny grains of sand at Whitehaven beach have many benefits but they also cling to everything.
+Make sure to keep your cameras and phones in these ziplock bags whenever you aren’t using them.

 - S U N C R E A M

 I hope that this article has inspired you to book your own Whitsundays sailing adventure!
 If you still have questions, you can read my personal journal post HERE.
 Alternatively, please feel free to share your queries in the comments section below.

 Read More About Australia:

 - The best places to visit in Australia: East Coast

 - The absolute best things to do in Melbourne